yawlhead91/build-tools/README.md

 ### bt server

-To start a local server on port 8200 that serves the "blah" directory in your project, just run the following command:
+To start a local server on port 8200 that serves the "blah" directory in your project using your own custom middleware myServer.js file, just run the following command (all arguments are optional):

 ```
-bt server port=8200 staticDir=./blah
+bt server port=8200 staticDir=./blah middleware=./myServer.js
 ```

-Providing no arguments will serve the root directory of your project on localhost via port 7000 by default.
+Providing no arguments will serve the root directory of your project on localhost via port 7000, and use express's standard middleware by default.

 ### bt test